KatherineMichel/zappa-django-deployment-example/README.md

 * Set up AWS account and properly install AWS credentials file
 * Create GitHub repo, clone it, and cd into root folder
-* Ensure you are using Python 2.7 version
+* Ensure you are using Python 2.7 version (I'm using 2.7.12 via pyenv)
 * Create your working environment (zappa-django-deployment-example-env)
 * Install Django (`$ pip install django`)
 * cd out of project root folder